• Skip to main content

 Entrance into the monument is a minimal fee for adults from March to October, and free from November to February.

 The journey begins at the Canyons of the Ancients Museum in Dolores, the park’s headquarters.
 It’s a modern museum visit with interesting exhibits about the Ancient Puebloan peoples.
 Just outside it, there is a short, nature trail that leads up to an old village.
-This takes about a 45 minutes to an hour round trip.
+This takes about 45 minutes to an hour round trip.

 Make sure to get all information and supplies at the Center and in town before heading out to the sites.

 There are no official campgrounds, but free dispersed camping is permitted on most dirt roads, 300 feet from sites.
 It’s accessible with most cars and there are several places to pull over, just use an existing spot.
-See a guide in the Canyons of the Ancients Museum before starting out.
+See a guide in the Canyons of the Ancients Museum before starting.
 If you would prefer amenities, Hovenweep has an actual campground.

 Ancient Ruins at Canyons of the Ancients